WillYallop/functionalities/packages/webcomponents/src/components/enhanced-details/README.md

-# Details
+# Enhanced Details

-The Details component is an enhanced version of the ``<details>`` element that adds accessibility attributes, an animation trigger for the content, and the option to close the detail on focusout.
-The Details component retains the functionality of the ``<details>`` element, even with JavaScript disabled.
+The Enhanced Details component is an enhanced version of the ``<details>`` element that adds accessibility attributes, an animation trigger for the content, and the option to close the detail on focusout.
+The Enhanced Details component retains the functionality of the ``<details>`` element, even with JavaScript disabled.

 **Note:**
 If you wish to animate the content in and out, you should use the ``CheckboxToggler`` component instead.
 This is because the details and summary elements with CSS can only animate the content in, not out, and also have very inconsistent behavior across browsers.
 The ``CheckboxToggler`` is also accessible and works without JavaScript enabled.